 As previously noted, both the chin-length bob and its longer version go well with round faces, if correctly customized.
 The key to a flattering style is to avoid a one-length short cut that is round-brushed just to accentuate the cheeks.
 If your hair isn’t prone to frizz, ask for razor-cut ends to have a choppier look.
 “If you don’t feel like you can pull off a super blunt bob, but love the length, this is your haircut.
 This cut can also save you from going anywhere near a ‘mom bob,” said DJ Quintero, celebrity hairstylist behind Katie Holmes and Sarah Jessica Parker, in his comments for Today.

-This long bob is slightly angled towards the front to put more emphasis into the elongating face-framing tresses.
+Your round face needs a bit of elongating effect, and this long bob is slightly angled towards the front to put more emphasis into the elongating face-framing tresses.

 The messy lob delivers texture, which is great for round faces, but the effect can be enhanced with a side parting.

+Here’s another decent option if you want short hair for a round face shape.
 This chin-length bob comes with bangs, sure to grab attention.
 Perfectly blunt, they are also dramatically short – and this makes the style really hot.

 Fun Black Styles to Flatter Round Faces